Spondylus: Aztec culture

 Spondylus had several key uses in pre-Columbian Aztec history, most predominantly its importance in jewelry, art, and sculpture.
 Another use of Spondylus, that had to be executed with extreme detail and precision, was to create breathtaking masks, vests, and other items individuals would use to express how important or wealthy they were in life and death.
 Having the most beautiful Spondylus pieces, meant that individual had immense power within the community.

 Species

 Spondylidae taxonomy has undergone many revisions, mostly due to the fact that identification is traditionally based on the shell alone, and this is highly variable.
-To add to this, while some shallow-water species are extremely common, at least two deep-water species are known from a single specimen, while a third (S. gravis) was only identified in the late 1900s.
+To add to this, while some shallow-water species are extremely common, at least two deep-water species are known from a single specimen, while a third (S. gravis) was only identified in 1915.
 At least another common species (S. regius) has a different shell when it grows in deep water.